geleto/cascador-ai/README.md

 ## Input and Output Validation with Zod

-Cascador-AI integrates with Zod to provide automatic, runtime validation for both the data you provide to renderers and the data they produce, ensuring type safety throughout your workflows.
+Cascador-AI integrates with Zod to provide automatic, runtime validation for both the data you provide to components and the data they produce, ensuring type safety throughout your workflows.

 ### Ensuring Type-Safe Inputs with `inputSchema`

-The `inputSchema` property validates the `context` data provided to a renderer before execution, catching errors early and ensuring your logic receives the correct data structure.
+The `inputSchema` property validates the `context` data provided to a component before execution, catching errors early and ensuring your logic receives the correct data structure.

--   **Applies to**: Any renderer that uses a `context` object (`Template`, `Script`, `Function`, and LLM renderers created with `.withTemplate` or `.withScript`).
+-   **Applies to**: Any component that uses a `context` object (`Template`, `Script`, `Function`, and LLM components created with `.withTemplate` or `.withScript`).
--   **Usage**: Define the expected input data for a renderer using a Zod schema.
+-   **Usage**: Define the expected input data for a component using a Zod schema.
 -   **Requirement**: This property is **mandatory** when creating a tool with `.asTool`, as it defines the tool's arguments for the LLM.

 ```typescript